What Difference In Electronegativity Makes A Bond Polar

 What Difference in Electronegativity Makes a Bond Polar?

 The polarity of a chemical bond is determined primarily by the difference in electronegativity between the two atoms involved.
-So when one atom attracts the shared electron pair more strongly than its partner, the electron density shifts toward the more electronegative atom, creating a dipole moment.
-This seemingly simple concept underlies everything from water’s high boiling point to the behavior of organic molecules in drug design.
+When one atom attracts the shared electron pair more strongly than its partner, the electron density shifts toward the more electronegative atom, creating a dipole moment.
+Here's the thing — this seemingly simple concept underlies everything from water’s high boiling point to the behavior of organic molecules in drug design.
 In this article we explore how electronegativity differences dictate bond polarity, the quantitative thresholds commonly used, the underlying quantum‑mechanical picture, and practical ways to predict and measure polarity in the laboratory.

 Introduction: Why Electronegativity Matters